gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-08/index.md

 This PR contains a BACKWARDS INCOMPATIBLE CHANGE to the `iam-policies` module.
 Instead of a `should_require_mfa` parameter, it now takes in two parameters:

 1. `trust_policy_should_require_mfa`: Set to true to require MFA in Trust Policies.
 You should typically set this to true to make sure your IAM Roles can only be assumed by users with an MFA token.
 1. `iam_policy_should_require_mfa`: Set to true to require MFA in all other IAM Policies.
-You should typically set this to false on IAM Roles, as the MFA requirement is already handled by `trust_policy_should_require_mfa`, and it turns out that requiring MFA in both places doesn't work with `aws sts assume-role`.
-However, you should set this to true on other IAM policies that don't involve IAM Roles (e.g., in IAM Group policies).
+You should typically set this to false on IAM Roles, as the MFA requirement is already handled by `trust_policy_should_require_mfa`, and it turns out that requiring MFA in both places doesn&apos;t work with `aws sts assume-role`.
+However, you should set this to true on other IAM policies that don&apos;t involve IAM Roles (e.g., in IAM Group policies).

 Per the above, the `cross-account-iam-policy` module now sets `trust_policy_should_require_mfa` based on the specified `should_require_mfa` input and always sets `iam_policy_should_require_mfa` to false.